20. The interview process

 The interview can be done with the head of the household, with his or her spouse, any responsible member of the household, or an authorized representative.
 Applicants are allowed to bring anyone they want to the interview.

 The interview formerly was normally done by telephone, but may be done in-person in the office.
-In 2007, California received a waiver to allow skipping in person interviews for everyone (permitting it to be in person or by phone, at the client’s choice.)
+(In 2007, California received a waiver to allow skipping in person interviews for everyone (permitting it to be in person or by phone, at the client’s choice.)
 Waiver of the in-person interview is now required (not optional) for all counties.
-ACL 12-26.
-The state regulations, however, only reflect the prior rules (which required the county waive the “face-to-face” interview if all household members are 60 or older, or disabled (MPP § 63-300.42) and permitted waiving the face-to-face if coming in person poses a hardship for the household.
-MPP § 63-300.43.)
-If the county cannot do a telephone interview for a household that the county is required to waive face-to-face (or who other qualifies for hardship), if the county must verify eligibility factors requiring seeing the person, it can do a home visit; it must schedule this visit in advance with the household.
-MPP § 63-300.45.
+ACL 12-26.)
+NOTE: The state regulations, however, still only reflect the prior rules (which required the county waive the “face-to-face” interview if all household members are 60 or older, or disabled (MPP § 63-300.42) and permitted waiving the face-to-face if coming in person poses a hardship for the household.
+MPP § 63-300.43.

 The interview is considered an “official and confidential” discussion.
 An applicant’s right to privacy must be maintained.
 The place where the interview occurs must be adequate to preserve the privacy and confidentiality of the interview.
 The scope of the interview cannot extend beyond the examination of eligibility for assistance.
 [MPP § 63.300.4; 7 C.F.R. § 273.2(e)1.]

 Applicants have a right to ask questions during the interview.
 They also have a right to interpreter services for their interview.
 (If the county does not have an employee with whom they can communicate, clients can call the DSS Civil Rights Bureau at (866) 741-6241 to ensure an interpreter and, if desired, to file a civil rights complaint.)